 - Earth Science students and faculty presented their research at the Kansas Academy of Science meeting, held in Emporia in April of 2014.
 Dr.'s Jim and Susie Aber, Marcia Schulmeister and Richard Sleezer gave presentations along with students, Lindsey Gerber and Marie Barlow.
 See Transactions of the KAS for abstracts.

 - The Peterson Planetarium is getting a makeover!
 Check out the status of this exciting upgrade at: http://www.emporia.edu/physci/planetarium/

 - Earth Science faculty and students helped make last year's Emporia Area Regional Science and Engineering Fair (grades 4-12) a success.
-This year's science fair will take place on Feburary 22nd. see http://www.emporia.edu/physci/sciencefair for details.
+This year's science fair took place on Feburary 22nd. see http://www.emporia.edu/physci/sciencefair for details.

 - Two ESU students have had abstracts accepted for presentation at national meetings in the spring.
 M.S. student, Jake Harsock will present at the National Groundwater Association Ground Water Summit in Denver in May 2014.
 Undergraduate, Dusty Guterriez, will present her GSA-funded research at the South-central Geological Society of America meeting in Fayetteville, Ar. in March.